AdamBoley/Project-Beergate/README.md

 Gemma also tried to fix the issue with the CK Editor and TinyMCE Rich Text Editors.
 Though unsuccessful, the tutoring process allowed me to realise that I was wasting time trying to get these working.
 From there, I used the django-summernote editor, which was implemented almost seemlessly and allowed development to continue.

-The [official Django documentation](https://docs.djangoproject.com/en/3.2/) proved very helpful generally, particularly the [model field reference page](https://docs.djangoproject.com/en/3.2/ref/models/fields/) for guidance on designing my models and field types.
-The [QuerySet page](https://docs.djangoproject.com/en/3.2/ref/models/querysets/) was also helpful in learning how to construct more complex querysets.
+The [official Django documentation](https://docs.djangoproject.com/en/3.2/) proved very helpful generally, particularly the following pages:
+- [model field reference page](https://docs.djangoproject.com/en/3.2/ref/models/fields/) for guidance on designing my models and field types
+- The [QuerySet page](https://docs.djangoproject.com/en/3.2/ref/models/querysets/) was also helpful in learning how to construct more complex querysets

-Other Django documentation pages of particular use were:

 - [This Django documentation on Pagination](https://docs.djangoproject.com/en/3.2/topics/pagination/) provided a superior pagination template than the one used in the walkthrough videos that I had been used.
 This template allows finer navigation between pages.
 This template was further customised, but the documentation should be credited with allowing this customisation.
 - [This Django documentation](https://docs.djangoproject.com/en/dev/ref/models/querysets/#django.db.models.query.QuerySet.order_by) taught me how to access a random database record.

 The [official Django AllAuth documentation](https://django-allauth.readthedocs.io/en/latest/index.html) was helpful in the implementation of the AllAuth templates, forms and views in the user app.
 AllAuth itself is clearly very powerful.